Financial Aid

 Establishing Eligibility for Aid

-Title IV funds (Federal Student Aid) and/or institutional aid is offered to a student under the assumption that they will attend school for the entire period (semester) for which the aid is granted.
-A student MUST begin attendance/participation in their classes to establish eligibility for those funds.
-Failure to begin attendance/participation in one or more classes may result in the recalculation of your financial aid eligibility and funds will be recouped accordingly.
+Financial aid is processed under the assumption that you will attend school for the entire period (term) that the funds are for.
+You must begin attendance/participation in all classes to establish eligibility for financial aid funds.
+Failure to begin attendance/participation in one or more classes may result in the recalculation of financial aid eligibility and funds will be recouped accordingly.
 This recalculation can occur at any time (during or after the term), regardless if aid has already been disbursed and a financial aid refund has been issued.
+The Return of Title IV Funds Policy is available for your review.

-Withdrawing may have a negative impact to your financial aid eligibility and could result in you owing/returning aid already disbursed on your behalf.
-We advise you to consult with a Financial Aid Professional before withdrawing from classes.
+Withdrawing may have a negative impact to your financial aid eligibility and could result in you owing/returning aid already disbursed.
+We advise you to consult with the Financial Aid Office before withdrawing from classes.
 Please note that if you do not earn any credits (you receive all ‘F’s, ‘NC’s, etc.), you are considered Unofficially Withdrawn.
 In this case, your aid will be adjusted according to your last date of class attendance which could result in you owing money to UH Hilo well after the term has ended.

 Concurrent Enrollment